 Criminal Injury Claims | No Win No Fee

-The Ramifications Of Being A Victim Of A Criminal Attack
+- The Ramifications Of Being A Victim Of A Criminal Attack

 A criminal attack may involve being mugged, beaten up, attacked with a weapon or sexually assaulted.
 Domestic violence and child abuse are also types of criminal attacks that people begin criminal injury claims for.

-In addition to these physical injuries, most people who are involved in any of the above incidents, often also suffer on-going psychological trauma.
+In addition to these physical injuries, most people who are involved in any of the above incidents, often also suffer ongoing psychological trauma.
 Some may suffer from depression and stress.
 Others may be plagued by panic attacks and find it difficult to go out anywhere without being afraid.

 Some victims even find it hard to live their life as they did before the incident in question.

-In criminal injury claims the law takes all of this into account and any victim of an unprovoked criminal attack may be compensated for both, their physical as well as their psychological injuries.
+In criminal injury claims, the law takes all of this into account, and any victim of an unprovoked criminal attack may be compensated for both, their physical as well as their psychological injuries.
 They may also be compensated for loss of earnings or limited earning capacity if they have been forced to stay off from work for longer than 28 weeks.

 Successful criminal injury claims depend upon being able to prove two basic facts.